NomicFoundation/hardhat/docs/README.md

 # Hardhat documentation website

-This is a NextJS-based application for the Hardhat documentation website.
+This is a Next.js-based application for the Hardhat documentation website.
 This app is utilizing SSG for creating pages on the build step.
-It's developed keeping the best practices in mind including accessibility, SEO and Performance optimizations, and scalability
+It's developed keeping the best practices in mind including accessibility, SEO and performance optimizations, and scalability.

 The app mainly provides pages of two types:

-- landing pages (see home page)
+- Landing pages (see home page)
-- documentation pages (see documentation section)
+- Documentation pages (see documentation section)

 Landing pages are composed of reusable blocks and separate content files.
 Blocks are full-width React Components that can be stacked to compose a page.
 Blocks output content passed to them via props.

-Documentation pages are generated from markdown files located in the `src/content` folder.
+Documentation pages are generated from Markdown files located in the `src/content` folder.
 This folder has a nesting structure that is mapped to the page URLs on the website.

-It's assumed that the app will be hosted on the Vercel platform with is highly optimized for SSG apps.
+It's assumed that the app will be hosted on the Vercel platform, which is highly optimized for SSG apps.

 We consider two directions of the follow-up application growing: